About the Client

 rtCamp helped us build a clean server and migrated our sites to it in a painless manner.
 They worked very closely with us to make sure everything worked fine and tweaked the sites to them load much faster.

 When rtCamp started on the project, News&Market had a subdirectory WordPress multisite setup with 10 subsites.
 The primary site was used for publishing news posts, while one of the subsites was running a WooCommerce powered shop.
-The shop had more than 550 products and the order history of more than 50,000 orders.
+The shop had more than 550 products and an order history of more than 50,000 orders.

 Running on a Linode server with outdated Nginx, MySQL and PHP versions, the site was constantly slow.
 CPU usage was high even during reasonable traffic, with occasional downtime.
 Updating a product from the backend resulted in >1 minute wait times.